-- the nature of the risk, with particular reference to risks of a financial nature, risks relating to compliance with accounting standards and risks that may have a material effect on the reputation of the Company and the Group; - a high probability that the risk will occur; - limited ability of the Company and the Group to mitigate the impact of the risk on operations; - the risk is significant.
+- the nature of the risk, with particular reference to risks of a financial nature, risks relating to compliance with accounting standards and risks that may have a material effect on the reputation of the Company and the Group; - a high probability that the risk will occur; - limited capacity of the Company and Group to reduce the impact of the risk on operations; - significant size of the risk, including in terms of the medium- to long- term sustainability of the Company's activities.

-When it meets to approve the draft annual financial statements and the Report, the Board of Directors, having heard the report of the chairman of the Control and Risks Committee on the activities carried out by the Committee during the previous Financial Year, assesses the effective operation of the Committee and gives an opinion on its adequacy and efficiency.
+When it meets to approve the draft annual financial statements and the Report, the Board of Directors, having heard the report of the Chairman of the Control and Risks Committee on the activities carried out by the Committee during the previous Financial Year, assesses the effective operation of the Committee and gives an opinion on its adequacy and efficiency.

-For the Financial Year under review, the Board of Directors, pursuant to the procedure summarised above, ascertained that the internal control and risk management system had functioned effectively, that it was adequate and effective in relation to the characteristics of the Company and the risk profile adopted.
+For the Financial Year under review, pursuant to the procedure summarised above, the Board of Directors ascertained that the internal control and risk management system had functioned effectively and that it was adequate and effective in relation to the characteristics of the Company and the risk profile adopted.